dandigangi/misc-code-things/expressions.md

 ---

-Use Case: Replace NextJS pretty blog post title to a valid MD file name
+**Use Case**: Replace NextJS pretty blog post title to a valid MD file name

-I'll add more details later but here is the expression and manually change last few details
+I'll add more details later but here is the expression and manually changed last few details.
+Could have typed it out but on a roll writing regex this morning.

 `([a-zA-Z()+]*) `